 A New Path Beckons

 After graduation, I decided to get some ‘real-world’ experience before choosing my next career step.
-So I began shadowing different healthcare experts, including several medical doctors, kinesiologists, and other health professionals when my bulldog puppy showed signs of chronic fatigue and overall discomfort and ailing health.
+So I began shadowing different healthcare experts, including several medical doctors, kinesiologists, and other health professionals.
+My first encounter with chiropractic came when my bulldog puppy showed signs of chronic fatigue, overall discomfort and ailing health.
 Several veterinarians prescribed medication to help Bubba, and when these didn’t work, some recommended euthanizing him.
-One trip to a chiropractor and holistic veterinarian in Courtenay changed both of our lives.
+One trip to a Holistic Veterinarian who also practiced Chiropractic care in Courtenay changed both of our lives.
 The minute the vet finished Bubba’s chiropractic adjustment, he was full of energy and started to play like a puppy – I’d never seen him act like that before.
-He responded well to Chiropractic adjustments, traditional Chinese medicine, and good nutrition, and I took him off all the prescription medications that the vet said were killing him.
-This opened my eyes to the possibility of healing people with my hands.
-After I saw what Bubba went through, I thought about all the toxins people are putting in their bodies that are killing them.
-It was amazing to witness how one could heal with their hands without the use of drugs or surgery, and that the body could heal itself.
+He responded well to Chiropractic adjustments and good nutrition, and I took him off all of his prescription medications he was on.
+After I saw what Bubba went through, I thought about the possibility of healing people with my own hands because I was amazed to see how one could heal with their hands without the use of drugs or surgery, and that the body has the ability to heal itself.

 From there I applied to and won a scholarship to the University of Western States in Portland, Oregon, a world-renown school with an evidence-based approach to healthcare.
 Since my fascination for human physiology never left me, I decided to complete a concurrent degree in Human Biology along with my Doctorate in Chiropractic.